wearsunscreen/ninety-nine-elm-problems/notes.md

 If you're interested in collaborating on the book place note on the discussion board or contact John at john.crane@gmail.com.

 ## Current status
-* Problem 9 solution can be improved
 * Problems 23-27 need solutions.
 * Problems 41, 48, 50b, 57-99 need solutions.
+* Problem 56 needs unit test and solution
+* Problem 9 solution can be improved
 * Problems 55, 57 can have a more efficient solution.
-* Problem 56 needs unit test and solution
+* Problem 61b, should change ```comparable``` to ```a``` by having a smarter test function.
 * Omitted 58, 59, 60 for complexity and lack of value
-* Problem 61b, should change ```comparable``` to ```a``` by having a smarter test function.
+*

 ## Suggested improvements
+* Add extras for Binary Trees
+ * Search binary tree
+ * Search binary search tree
+ * toList PreOder, InOrder, PostOrder
 * Add functions to convert Strings to lists of character and vice versa, to make the problems more consistent with the Haskell, Lisp and Prolog predecessors.
-* explain backtracking
+* Add Glossary
 * add to first page of sections, as done in Graphs, for example Other stuff to do
 P18 - can sublist be simplified to not use max, min, length?